front-end-foundations/session1/readme.md

 ### Adding Simple Responsiveness

+Responsive design uses media queries in conjunction with a flexible layout to allow us to adapt the page to various devices.

+The first media query for most designers was the _print_ media query.

-At the bottom of the stylesheet
+Copy and paste this at the bottom of the stylesheet:

 ```css
 @media print {